2018 Syracuse Orange football team

 The 2018 Syracuse Orange football team represented Syracuse University during the 2018 NCAA Division I FBS football season.
 The Orange were led by third-year head coach Dino Babers and played their home games at the Carrier Dome.
 They competed as members of the Atlantic Division of the Atlantic Coast Conference.
-After being picked to finish last in the preseason media poll, Syracuse went 10–3, 6–2 in ACC play to finish in 2nd place in the Atlantic Division.
+After being picked to finish last in the preseason media poll, Syracuse went 10–3, 6–2 in ACC play to finish in 2nd place in the Atlantic Division, their first winning season and bowl invitation since 2013.
 They were invited to the Camping World Bowl, where they defeated West Virginia.

-Previous season

-The Orange finished the 2017 season 4–8, 2–6 in ACC play to finish in last place in the Atlantic Division.